-Lyon is a fitting escape for pilgrims of culinary wonder as well as soaking the hungry soul with the city’s quaint cinematic sights.
+Lyon is a fitting escape for pilgrims of culinary wonder as well as soaking the hungry soul with the city’s cinematic sights.

 T